skelterjohn/wgo/readme.md

 ####.gocfg/vendor.json####

 The ".gocfg/vendor.json" file maps import paths to repository revisions.
-It is written and used by `vendor`, which can be installed by running `go get github.com/skelterjohn/vendor`.
+It is written and used by the "github.com/skelterjohn/vendor/vend" package.
+The `vendor` tool can also make use if it, and can be installed by running `go get github.com/skelterjohn/vendor`.

 ##New commands##